 Isaiah 63:1-12 NIV

-“1 Who is this coming from Edom, from Bozrah, with his garments, stained crimson?
+“Who is this coming from Edom, from Bozrah, with his garments, stained crimson?
 Who is this, robed in splendor, striding forward in the greatness of his strength?
 “It is I, proclaiming victory, mighty to save.”
 2 Why are your garments red, like those of one treading the winepress?
 3 “I have trodden the winepress alone; from the nations no one was with me.
 I trampled them in my anger and trod them down in my wrath; their blood spattered my garments, and I stained all my clothing.
 4 It was for me the day of vengeance; the year for me to redeem had come.
 5 I looked, but there was no one to help, I was appalled that no one gave support; so, my own arm achieved salvation for me, and my own wrath sustained me.
 6 I trampled the nations in my anger; in my wrath I made them drunk and poured their blood on the ground.”
 7 I will tell of the kindnesses of the LORD, the deeds for which he is to be praised, according to all the LORD has done for us— yes, the many good things he has done for Israel, according to his compassion and many kindnesses.
 8 He said, “Surely they are my people, children who will be true to me”; and so, he became their Savior.
 9 In all their distress he too was distressed, and the angel of his presence saved them.
 In his love and mercy, he redeemed them; he lifted them up and carried them all the days of old.
 10 Yet they rebelled and grieved his Holy Spirit.
 So, he turned and became their enemy and he himself fought against them.
 11 Then his people recalled the days of old, the days of Moses and his people— where is he who brought them through the sea, with the shepherd of his flock?
-Where is he who set his Holy Spirit among them, 12 who sent his glorious arm of power to be at Moses’ right hand, who divided the waters before them, to gain for himself everlasting renown,
+Where is he who set his Holy Spirit among them, 12 who sent his glorious arm of power to be at Moses’ right hand, who divided the waters before them, to gain for himself everlasting renown,”

 This scripture passage reminded me of the promise of Jesus coming to our state for the next great reformation, a new era in the Spirit.
 It also pointed back to God being the glorious power enabling Moses to lead out the Exodus of God’s people.